ahupowerdns/corona-science/corona-science.md

 Keep this in mind when reading about COVID-19 cures or treatments that will surely be reported in the coming weeks.

+Specific things to look out for:

+ * You read about the news on a site you've never heard of before, or, it is on a known site full of nonsense like the Daily Mail.
+Note that even 'big name publications' fall for sensational news.
+ * There is no way to find the actual research (this could be names you can Google, institutions or best, links to an actual preprint or paper)
+ * The news is only about a few cases in a single hospital

+From what I see, in the coming days/weeks we will be seeing some actually encouraging news, but we'll be seeing way more nonsense.
+So be careful!

 Antiviral medicines: will they help?
 ------------------------------------
 This is actually a more complicated question: who will they help and when?